Andrew Metrick: Academic

 After receiving his Ph.D., Metrick worked as an assistant professor at Harvard for five years.
 His dissertation and early work focused on how individuals made decisions.
 When he moved to Wharton as an assistant professor in 1999, he transitioned to concentrate on writing finance papers.

 In January 2008, Metrick moved to the Yale School of Management.
-At Yale, he was a Professor of Finance until 2009 when he became the Theodore Nierenberg Professor of Corporate Governance.
+At Yale, he was a professor of finance until 2009 when he became the Theodore Nierenberg Professor of Corporate Governance.
 He became the Michael H. Jordan Professor of Finance and Management in 2011 and the Janet L. Yellen Professor of Finance and Management in 2018.
 Metrick served as Deputy Dean of the Yale School of Management from 2010 to 2016.

 Beginning in 2008, Metrick has focused on studying financial crises.
-In August 2009, Metrick joined the Council of Economic Advisers as the senior economist for finance, where he worked on policy related to the Financial crisis of 2007–2008 and Great Recession, including what would become the Dodd–Frank Wall Street Reform and Consumer Protection Act.
+In August 2009, Metrick joined the Council of Economic Advisers as the senior economist for finance, where he worked on policy related to the 2008 financial crisis and the Great Recession, including what would become the Dodd–Frank Wall Street Reform and Consumer Protection Act.
 He was promoted to Chief Economist at the Council of Economic Advisers in 2010.

-Metrick has published in many of the economics profession's best journals, including The American Economic Review, The Quarterly Journal of Economics, The Journal of Finance and many others.
+Metrick has published in The American Economic Review, The Quarterly Journal of Economics, and The Journal of Finance.
 He became a National Bureau of Economic Research research fellow in 1998, and a research associate in 2009.
 He has also co-organized the "Macro, Money and Financial Frictions" meeting at the NBER Summer Institute.
 Metrick also served as a director of the American Finance Association from 2014 to 2016, and as a member of the Financial Research Advisory Committee for the Office of Financial Research.